google/WebFundamentals/src/content/en/ilt/pwa/working-with-the-fetch-api.md

 Step 1.
 Fetch is called on a resource, __examples/example.json__.
 Fetch returns a promise that will resolve to a response object.
 When the promise resolves, the response object is passed to `validateResponse`.

 Step 2. `validateResponse` checks if the response is valid (is it a 200-299?).
 If it isn't, an error is thrown, skipping the rest of the `then` blocks and triggering the `catch` block.
 This is particularly important.
 Without this check bad responses are passed down the chain and could break later code that may rely on receiving a valid response.
 If the response is valid, it is passed to `readResponseAsJSON`.

+Note: You can also handle any network status code using the `status` property of the `response` object.
+This lets you respond with custom pages for different errors or handle other responses that are not `ok` (i.e., not 200-299), but still usable (e.g., status codes in the 300 range).
+See  [Caching files with the service worker](caching-files-with-service-worker#generic-fallback) for an example of a custom response to a 404.

 Step 3. `readResponseAsJSON` reads the body of the response using the  [Response.json()](https://developer.mozilla.org/en-US/docs/Web/API/Body/json) method.
 This method returns a promise that resolves to JSON.
 Once this promise resolves, the JSON data is passed to `logResult`.
 (Can you think of what would happen if the promise from `response.json()` rejects?)